Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 SeverityNumber: Info(9)

-The next step is to align your attributes with the OpenTelemetry semantic conventions so that your logs use consistent field names across different services and components.
+With these rules in place, your log records are now correctly timed and leveled.
+The next step is to align the rest of your attributes with the OpenTelemetry semantic conventions so that your logs use consistent field names across different services and components.

 Mapping attributes to semantic conventions